alpscode/website/content/blog/intro-to-fpl-analytics.md

 I strongly believe that an automated analytics tool as advanced as we currently have can easily beat the field average.
 An obsessed FPL manager who tracks every piece of news and spends a lot of time on FPL can beat a fully automated FPL bot.
-However, a sufficiently good manager with these analytics approaches will end up on top in the long run more often.
-That is partially why analytics is already huge in other fantasy sports where rewards are more significant.
+However, a sufficiently good manager with these analytics approaches will end up on top in the long run more often.[^2] That is partially why analytics is already huge in other fantasy sports where rewards are more significant.
 FPL is a great reason to get yourself familiarized with how to read data and to start learning about analytical tools.